 Is your pet aging well physically but you think they may be having some cognitive dysfunction?
 Check out the six points below and if your pet is suffering because of any of them contact your veterinary team to see if they can offer some solutions.

-Does your dog have a decreased intrest in petting?
+Does your dog have a decreased interest in petting?
 Spending more time alone or away from family members?
 Does your dog seem more clingy or fearful?

 Sleep/Wake Cycles Altered